uataq/X-STILT/README.md

 # X-STILT
-Main scripts for X-STILT and its error analysis [Wu et al. in prep].
+# Main scripts for X-STILT and its error analysis, based on Wu et al. (in prep).